 Ministry and laity united their efforts in nationwide crusades in the Philippines, where 10,000 cottage meetings were conducted February 11-25, and in Indonesia, where 2,000 were held April 1-15.
 Every local church accepted the challenge to hold at least two cottage meetings.
 Action teams laid the groundwork for five months before the simultaneous crusades began.
 Team members made weekly visits to homes, delivering and collecting Voice of Prophecy lessons.
 Laymen conducted cottage meetings under the supervision of ministers.
-After the simultaneous cottage meetings, all church pastors, district leaders, administrators, department heads, and associates in the unions, missions, and conferences held reaping cam- Rowena R. Rick, undertreasurer of the Far Eastern Division, conducted a campaign in the Quiet Hour.
-Neighboring districts baptized 410.
-The Southern Mindanao Mission realized a total of 5,016 baptisms from January through April.
-The mission has gone beyond its Harvest 90 goal of 13,325 by 3,869.
+After the simultaneous cottage meetings, all church pastors, district leaders, administrators, department heads, and associates in the unions, missions, and conferences held reaping campaigns.

+Rowena R. Rick, undertreasurer of the Far Eastern Division, conducted a campaign in

+By V. F. Bocala, secretary, Far Eastern Division Ministerial Association.
 Jakarta, Indonesia, assisted by Mrs. Bahasa Soemarna, wife of the president of the West Indonesia Union, and other women.
 Their meetings resulted in the baptism of 108 candidates on April 22.

 Repeating Pentecost

 Pentecost was repeated in the Southern Mindanao Mission, south Philippines, where 3,027 were baptized in one day.
 Of this number, 2,617 came from a reaping crusade In the North Philippine Union, ministers, including administrators and department heads, conducted a total of 250 reaping campaigns.
 The president remains optimistic about reaching 15,000 baptisms this year.

+The Ormoc City church in the

 The Ormoc City church in the Central Philippine Union, with about 300 members, conducted 37 cottage meetings simultaneously.
 Frank Sherrill, former

 president of the Arizona Conference, followed this with a reaping campaign that resulted in 241 people baptized.
 The Philippine unions have a goal of 38,000 baptisms this year.

 The Sri

 Lanka Union of

 Churches is

 preparing for simultaneous

 cottage meetings in August,

 the GuamMicronesia

 Mission in September, and the Bangladesh Union in November.